-Nano One will be collaborating with NORAM and BCRI to design, build and operate the 10-kilogram per day pilot plant to demonstrate the production of lithium ion battery cathode powders.
-The engineering design and specifications of equipment follow from commercial scale concepts developed by Nano One and NORAM in 2015, and is being done in advance of the construction phase in 2016.
-SDTC have approved \$2.08M in funding towards the procurement, building and commissioning of the pilot plant and Nano One expects to have the contribution agreement with SDTC fully executed in the coming months so that procurement activities can begin by mid 2016.
+Nano One is collaborating with NORAM and BCRI to design, build and operate the 10-kilogram per day pilot plant to demonstrate the production of lithium ion battery cathode powders.
+The engineering design and specifications of equipment follow from commercial scale concepts developed by Nano One and NORAM.
+SDTC has approved \$2.08M in funding towards the procurement, building and commissioning of the pilot plant.
+Nano One will continue in its current procurement and construction phase and is on budget and on schedule to meet its milestone of having the plant built in early 2017.